 A national bike path follows around the airport, leading towards a wooded suburban area – perfect for getting some fresh air without getting too far.

-Gatwick Airport is located about a one-hour’s drive directly south of London.
-If you’re itching for some fresh air and you’ve got at least eight hours till your next flight, go explore this world-class city!
+Gatwick Airport is located about a one-hour drive directly south of London.
+If you’re itching for fresh air and have at least eight hours until your next flight, explore this world-class city!

 Once downtown, go exploring!
 London has endless sites, so pick just one or two to hone in on for your short visit.
 Go shopping along Oxford Street, stroll through Covent Garden, or browse world-class museums.
-Ride the London Eye for 360-degree views of town, then walk across Millennium Bridge towards St. Paul’s Cathedral.
+Ride the London Eye for 360-degree town views, then walk across Millennium Bridge towards St. Paul’s Cathedral.
 Stop by Westminster Abbey for a brief peek into England’s long history.

 If you want to exit the airport but don’t want to venture into London, visit the nearby Gatwick Aviation Museum, tour the Leith Hill Tower in Surrey, or take the family to the British Wildlife Centre to get up close to local wildlife.

-However you spend your time away from the airport, you don’t want to miss that next flight!
-Leave plenty of time to get back to Gatwick Airport, grab your bags, and process through Security.
+However you spend time away from the airport, you don’t want to miss that next flight!
+Leave plenty of time to return to Gatwick Airport, grab your bags, and process through Security.

-Stay connected to friends and family, update your social media accounts or surf the internet courtesy of the airport’s free WiFi.
-You’ll want to use your time wisely though, as there is currently a 90 minute time limit restriction.
-Boo!
-After your time has expired, you can purchase extra time as needed.
+Stay connected to friends and family, update your social media accounts or surf the internet using the airport’s free WiFi.
+The free WiFi is available at speeds of up to 50mbps.
+If faster service is required, download the airport app and enjoy speed (free) of 100mbps.
 See our London Gatwick Airport Guide for more details.

 If you’re in need of sleep, feel free to catch up here – you likely won’t have any problems from the staff.
 In terms of the best sleep spots?
-Pre-Security, try your luck at the armchairs and soft benches (no armrests!) located in the South Terminal.
-In the North Terminal, look for comfortable seats near the coffee shop, on the lower level.
-If you’re camping out inside Security, look for the rare benches that have no armrests.
+Pre-Security, try your luck at the armchairs and soft benches (no armrests!) in the South Terminal.
+In the North Terminal, look for comfortable seats near the coffee shop on the lower level.
+If you’re camping out inside Security, look for the rare benches with no armrests.
 Wherever you land, plan for bright lights, noise, and chilly temps – plan accordingly.
-If your sleep is priceless, then you’re spoiled for hotel options here.
-Two hotels are located inside the airport: Bloc Gatwick is a budget hotel located in the South Terminal and YOTELair rents budget rooms on a room/day rate – minimum 4-hour blocks.
-Several other hotels are located directly on premises.
+If your sleep is priceless, you’re spoiled for hotel options here.
+Two hotels are inside the airport: Bloc Gatwick is a budget hotel in the South Terminal and YOTELair rents budget rooms on a room/day rate – minimum 4-hour blocks.
+Several other hotels are located directly on the premises.
 See our London Gatwick Airport Guide for locations and details.

 These are just a few things to do on a layover at London Gatwick Airport.
-Visit our London Gatwick Airport Guide for more information about more services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.
+Visit our London Gatwick Airport Guide for more information about services and facilities, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.